Quantum Fourier Transform Has Small Entanglement: Entanglement measures of the QFT

 which can also be interpreted as the time evolution under Hamiltonian $H_n$ with $\pi$ time unit:

-In \cite{Gong_2017}, the author proved the following: for a quantum state $|\psi\rangle$ on a $D$-dimensional finite or infinite lattice, if it time-evolves under any Hamiltonian with two-site interactions satisfying the following constraints:
+In \cite{Gong_2017}, the author proved the following: for a quantum state $|\psi\rangle$ on a $D$-dimensional finite or infinite lattice, if it time-evolves under any Hamiltonian with two-site interactions satisfying

-where $r$ is the distance between two sites, $h_{l,m}$ is a Hermitian operator acting on two sites, and $\norm{h_{l,m}}$ denotes its operator norm (i.e. the largest magnitude of an eigenvalue), the rate of the change of von Neumann entropy with respect to some subregion $\mathcal{V}$, known as the entanglement rate, is at most proportional to the size of the boundary of $\mathcal{V}$, which we denote as $\partial \mathcal{V}$:
+where $r$ is the distance between two sites, $h_{l,m}$ is a Hermitian operator acting on two sites, and $\norm{h_{l,m}}$ denotes its operator norm (i.e. the largest magnitude of an eigenvalue), the rate of the change of von Neumann entropy with respect to some subregion $\mathcal{V}$, known as the entanglement rate, is at most proportional to the size of the boundary of $\mathcal{V}$, which we denote as $\partial \mathcal{V}$.
+That is,

-For the case of $Q_{n}^P$ on a 1D chain of qubits, each term has operator norm:
+For the case of $Q_{n}^P$ on a 1D chain of qubits, each term has operator norm

-which is exponentially smaller than $1/r^2$, thus the entanglement rate is bounded by a constant:
+which is exponentially smaller than $1/r^2$, thus the entanglement rate is bounded by a constant, i.e.

 where $S_j$ denotes von Neumann entropy calculated at the partition between qubit $j$ and $j+1$.
-Therefore, the change of entanglement by evolving $\pi$ time unit is also bounded by a constant:
+Therefore, the change of entanglement by evolving $\pi$ time unit is also bounded by a constant, i.e.

-which serves as an upperbound on the entanglement $Q_n^P$ and $Q_n$ can generate on any input states.
-While this is not a proof on the $Q_n$'s exponentially decaying Schmidt coefficients, it gives some intuition why $Q_n$ can only generate small entanglement.
+which serves as an upper bound on the entanglement $Q_n^P$ and $Q_n$ can generate on any input states.
+While this is not proof of the $Q_n$'s exponentially decaying Schmidt coefficients, it gives some intuition as to why $Q_n$ can only generate small entanglement.